Omar659/Robotics2/README.md

 # Robotics2
-Exercises and function from Robotics2 course at "La Sapienza Università di Roma"
+Exercises and function from Robotics2 course at "La Sapienza University of Rome"